rdfostrich/ostrich/README.md

 ```

 ## License
-This software is written by [Ruben Taelman](http://rubensworks.net/) and colleagues.
+This software is written by [Ruben Taelman](http://rubensworks.net/), [Olivier Pelgrin](https://github.com/opelgrin), and colleagues.

-This code is copyrighted by [Ghent University – imec](http://idlab.ugent.be/)
+This code is copyrighted by [Ghent University – imec](http://idlab.ugent.be/) and [Aalborg University](https://www.cs.aau.dk/research/dkw-data-knowledge-and-web-engineering),
-and released under the [MIT license](http://opensource.org/licenses/MIT).
+and is released under the [MIT license](http://opensource.org/licenses/MIT).